-• How to take care of your feet when you have diabetes?
+• Taking care of your feet every day is essential if you have diabetes.

 What is Epsom Salt?

-Epsom salt is a type of magnesium sulfate, a natural mineral compound found in seawater and mineral springs.
+Epsom salt is magnesium sulfate, a natural mineral compound found in seawater and mineral springs.
 It has been used for centuries as a medicinal remedy for various ailments.

 In recent years, Epsom salt has become popular as a natural home remedy for many health conditions, including;